 During 'garden leave,' you are still contractually obligated to your employer even though you are not working, compared to pay in lieu where you are immediately terminated as an employee and are free to work for other companies.

 There are a few widely accepted ways to hand over your notice period letter.
-Giving a notice of resignation takes tact, especially if you are leaving the company because of dissatisfaction with management or a similar conflict.
+Giving notice of resignation takes tact, especially if you are leaving the company because of dissatisfaction with management or a similar conflict.
 Approaching the situation with respect and considering the impact of your departure can help the process go smoothly.
-Here are a few tips to help you hand over your notice period letter:
+Here are a few tips to help you hand over this letter:

 1. Continue good work ethics

 Once you decide you are going to leave your position, continue to hold yourself to a high standard of professional behaviour.
 One of the key functions of handing in a resignation letter is to maintain respect and uphold a consistent workflow during the time of transition.
 Your actions during a notice period can have an impact on your professional reputation and influence the people around you.
 Make a personal commitment to have a positive attitude and properly carry out your duties all the way to your last day.